AUSTRALIA, 20 YEARS DISEASE FREE

 Denise

 Before my diagnosis, I was 31, and I loved life.
 I was just over a year married and had given up my job at the bank, and life was good.
-We looked forward to starting a family and went for a few CA125 Lab tests to ensure everything was working.
+We looked forward to starting a family and went for a few CA125 tests to ensure everything was working.
 I had been having a dull ache on my left side once a month and saw my doctor, who assured me that it was ovulation pain.
 After a routine surgery in December, they discovered on my left ovary what they thought was a cyst.
 But it turned out to be a tumour.
 They told me I had cancer cells in the fluid of the ‘cyst’.

 I had to wait until the spring of the following year.
-I was waiting for a laparotomy to assess the grade of the HPV tumour.
-My proper CA125 diagnosis came in early May.
+I was waiting for a laparotomy to assess the grade of the tumour.
+My proper CA125 ovarian tumour diagnosis came in early May.
 I was alone in my hospital when I was informed that I needed more surgery and chemotherapy.
 I remember feeling alone, very swollen and sore after my procedure and afraid of what was coming next.

 Fertility Struggles and IVF

 After my treatment finished over a year later, I did a round of IVF on my remaining ovary and to our amazement.
 It worked.
-However, I miscarried at 8 weeks, and that was very hard to deal with, and then I had an HPV infection and needed a Hysterectomy.
+However, I miscarried at 8 weeks, and that was very hard to deal with.
+Then, tests revealed that I had an HPV infection and needed a Hysterectomy.
 My husband gave me strength in the dark days to keep me going.
 This experience has completely changed my life, with our hopes of starting a family gone.
 This diagnosis took all of our hopes and dreams for the future away from everyone around me.
 It was brilliant during this journey, but kudos to my amazing husband!
 The little things, like even cooking dinner for me, were great.
 On days when I felt like doing nothing, my friend Hazel would bring me lunch or a giggle, which always cheered me up.

-I have learned that no matter how much of a bad day I have, the worst ones are behind me.
+I have learned that no matter how much of a bad day I have, the worst ovarian related cancer ones are behind me.
 If I could offer some HPV advice, I would take each day as it comes.
 Take help if friends or family offer it.
 And that there will be bad days, but they, too, will pass.